 Medals in waiting …

-As a result of the foregoing plus the numerous individual circumstances that have resulted in medals not being claimed, such as the lack of known descendant at the time, there remains a large number of Second World War medals yet to be claimed.
-The Gallipoli Landings in April 1915 inspired the creation of the Anzac Commemorative Medallion, sometimes called the ‘Gallipoli’ Medallion.
+As a result of the foregoing including numerous individual circumstances that have resulted in medals not being claimed, such as the lack of known descendant at the time, there remains a large number of Second World War medals yet to be claimed.
+The Gallipoli Landings in April 1915 inspired the creation of the Anzac Commemorative Medallion, commonly referred to as the Gallipoli Medallion.
 This was produced as a joint Australian and New Zealand government initiative to recognise the contribution and sacrifices Gallipoli Veterans had made.
-Its production coincided with the 50th Anniversary of the Anzac Landings in April 1915, and became available upon application, to NZ Veterans from August 1967.
-A number of medallions remain unclaimed since many of the soldiers who survived Gallipoli and returned to New Zealand, had unfortunately died prior to the medallion being produced.
+Its production coincided with the 50th Anniversary of the Anzac Landings in April 1915, and became available upon application to NZ Veterans from August 1967.
+A number of medallions remain unclaimed as many of the soldiers who survived Gallipoli and returned to New Zealand unfortunately died prior to the medallion being produced.
 It is now up to descendants to do their research and submit a claim if they believe an entitlement exists.

 Full-size and Miniature medals are mounted on a single brooch bar in one of two styles; the choice of style when no longer in uniform is up to the individual.
 Men and women in uniform conform to wearing medals on a single brooch bar.
-Civilian females awarded a state honour will normally have the medal presented on a ‘Ribbon Bow’ arrangement, with or without ‘tails.’
+Civilian females awarded a state honour will normally have the medal presented as a ‘Ribbon Bow’, with or without ‘tails.’